 So, this brings us back to action — what you and I can do right now to make a difference.
 The PSP clearly outlines the actions for: the state legislature, state agencies, local governments, congress, federal agencies, non-governmental organizations, the partnership itself, and the public.
 I can summarize those calls to action: we need to use what we know to work faster, work together and start funding restoration and protection efforts at higher and more appropriate levels.

 RE Sources and our North Sound Baykeeper team can connect you with all sorts of ways to engage and take action to restore Puget Sound.
-One way anyone can start changing our collective legacy of inaction: Become a citizen scientist.
+One way anyone can start changing our collective legacy of inaction: Become a community scientist.
 The State of the Sound report calls on the public to, “Volunteer in a community-based science project,” our North Sound Stewards program is just that!
 RE Sources and partners offer dozens of Salish Sea habitat monitoring events each year.
 You are an essential part of collecting data that Washington agencies use to better protect especially valuable shorelines.

 You can also advocate for stronger protections while Washington State’s lawmakers convene in January through March 2020 for the legislative session.
 We need good clean water laws in place if our efforts are to build momentum.
 Join 300+ RE Sources supporters and take the legislative action pledge.
 Our policy analysts will send you one email per week as they track the progress of legislation, January through March, with easy-to-use tools to urge lawmakers at pivotal moments to pass protections for Puget Sound.